TieDyedDevil/vumeter/README.md

 when monitoring a sink that has its volume set to less than 100%.
 Determine the appropriate gain by inspecting the output of `pactl list sinks`.

+The meter may or may not be affected by volume changes on its monitored sink.
+For example, if your sink is called `audio-card`, you'd attach the meter to `audio-card.monitor`.
+If the sink has hardware volume control, as evidenced by the presence of the `HW_VOLUME_CTRL` flag in the listing obtained from `pactl list sinks`, then the monitor will receive the same signal level regardless of the sink volume, unless the volume is zero or muted.
+If the source does not report the `HW_VOLUME_CTRL` flag, then the monitor volume will track the sink's volume setting.

+In the event that you attach the meter to a virtual sink (created using a null sink module and one or more loopback modules), be aware that this connection has a loss of 1 dB (for reasons that are unexplained by the documentation).
+You should compensate for this using the meter's makeup gain option.

 By default, two meters are instantiated.
 More or fewer meters may be specified via a command-line option; the logo text of each meter may be set individually.